osmandapp/OsmAnd/ISSUE_TEMPLATE.md

 In case you are not sure to open issue or not, please send your request to support support@osmand.net.
 For **general questions** about OsmAnd, please use the [Google group](https://groups.google.com/forum/#!forum/osmand).

 Please be sure to have read our [FAQ](http://osmand.net/help-online) before creating an issue here.
-(Also tell us in Google Groups when the FAQ is wrong or outdated.)
+(Also, tell us in Google Groups when the FAQ is wrong or outdated.)

 The best way to get help about an OsmAnd issue is to create a valid and detailed issue content.
 Please give us the following information so that we can try to **reproduce** your issue: